stevemclaugh/preservation-torrent/README.md

 ```

-### A very large dataset should be issued on its own as a numbered torrent in the series.
+### A very large dataset can be issued on its own as a numbered torrent in the series.

 ```
 📂 DataRefuge_019/